-Our machine vision product lines encompass both hardware and software while covering a wide range of performance and price point requirements.
+Our machine vision inspection product lines encompass both hardware and software while covering a wide range of performance and price point requirements.
 We provide a complete offering of products and solutions ranging from smart cameras to embedded vision systems.

 What Vision Inspection Systems Can Do?

 Smart camera inspection systems complete imperative tasks such as measuring parts, verifying parts are in the correct position, and recognizing the shape of parts.
 In addition, vision systems can measure and sort parts at high speeds.
 Software that often comes with the vision inspection systems captures images throughout the process and stores relevant data.
 A vision system can be startlingly simple, or as complex as making a decision that will trigger an operator to act based on a pass/fail assessment.
 From 2D to 3D, machine vision systems can be used for automated inspection, robot guidance, quality control and sorting, and much more.

 What Applications Can Vision Systems Be Applied To?